bappychanting/codecubedocs/docs/architecture.rst

 The framework follows **MVC** (Model, View, Controller) pattern.
 How the general flow of activities follows this design pattern within this framework is explained below-

 * Models are where all the classes based on the real life entities associated with the program, their relations, objects and methods are defined, and **OOP** (Object Oriented Programming) concept is applied on top of them.
 This is where different **CRUD** (create, retrieve, update, delete) actions are generally performed and passed to the Controller.
 * Controllers retrieve data returned from model, perform necessary actions on them and pass it to the view.
-Generally access control logic is applied here as well.
+Generally, access control logic is applied here as well.
 * Views are used to construct visual layout and present the data to the user.

 Additionally, apart from working on models, views and controllers: